If you like the idea of camping with kids but dislike actually camping (hi, it’s me!), family glamping might be the thing for you.

 Price: From $120-140/night

-Located minutes from Lake George in the Adirondacks, Huttopia offers both canvas and wood-framed family glamping accommodations.
-After hiking with your family in the nearby forests, you can enjoy a meal from their on-site bistro or swim in the pool.
-The resort is open from late-May to mid-October.
+Located minutes from Lake George in the Adirondacks, Huttopia offers both canvas and wood-framed family glamping accommodations that sleep up to five.
+After hiking with your family in the nearby forests, you can enjoy a meal from their on-site bistro (the hand-made pizzas are a crowd favorite) or swim in the heated pool.
+Kids will love the playground, daily summer activities, and Little Trappers program for ages 5–12, while parents can take advantage of morning yoga sessions and the incredibly peaceful setting spread across 300 acres of woodland.

 Glamping Tent at Royal Gorge, a family glamping site in Colorado